Kevin Magnussen is a Danish racing driver, born in Roskilde on 5 October 1992.

 After talks with Haas and Manor Racing, Magnussen was confirmed as a Renault driver for 2016, though that would last only one year before he did make the move to Haas, replacing Esteban Gutierrez.

-Magnussen has enjoyed the most stable period of his F1 career with Haas.
+Magnussen then enjoyed the most stable period of his F1 career with Haas, staying with the team from 2017 through to 2020.

 Interestingly Magnussen's career came very close to stopping at junior level - between Formula Ford in 2008 and unexpectedly securing sponsorship for Formula Renault in 2009, Magnussen was forced to abandon his racing career and work as a factory welder due to lack of funding.